-NBIMCC maintains over 7400 strains including bacteria, actinomycetes, yeasts, fungi, plasmid-bearing microorganisms, animal and plant viruses, and animal cell cultures.
-They belong to more than 900 species from 250 genera and most of them could be found only in NBIMCC.
+NBIMCC maintains almost 7400 strains including bacteria, actinomycetes, yeasts, fungi, plasmid-bearing microorganisms, animal and plant viruses, and animal cell cultures.
+They belong to more than 950 species from 300 genera and most of them could be found only in NBIMCC.
 The preserved strains are useful and applicable in health services, industry, agriculture, education and research investigations.

 · Registered under No. 135 at the World Federation of Culture Collections (WFCC)

 · Member of the European Culture Collections Organization (ECCO)

 · International depositary authority under to the "Budapest Treaty on the International Recognition of the Deposit of Microorganism for the Purposes of Patent Procedure" by the World Intellectual Property Organization (WIPO)

 · Partner in an international project for developing a European Biological Resource Centres Network (EBRCN).
 EBRCN is continuation of the project for Common Access to Biological Resources and Information (CABRI).